firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-04-19-consigned-to-moonlight.md

 **[Excerpt from the professional log of Sybald Marchpane, dated February 11.
 Recorded automatically via personal transcription rune.
 Extracted from runes and entered into evidence on February 23 as a supplement to the previous interview transcript.]**

-This is Marchpane speaking.
+<br  />This is Marchpane speaking.
 I am in Ms. Foxcroft's workroom, alongside Rilda Croze, who is in temporary custody for the duration of the investigation.
 I will be recording my actions here for documentation purposes.

 Ms. Foxcroft's workroom appears just as I left it yesterday morning at 7 a.m.
 The surveillance runes on the doors and windows indicate no disturbance.
 I am now taking the locked chest and placing it on Ms. Foxcroft's desk.
 The runic lock is unchanged.